Best Low Profile Graphics Card

 • It is a dual-slot card

 What does it mean to have a low-profile card?
-It could mean several different things, but the most important attribute of something low profile should be the lack of noise.
+It could mean several different things, but the most important attribute of something low profile should be the absence of noise.
 The quietest graphics card you can get is one that doesn’t have any fans at all, one that relies on a heatsink alone.

 The Pros: